telerik/ajax-docs/controls/grid/appearance-and-styling/skins.md

 # Skins

 This help article discusses using skins in **RadGrid**.
-You can see examples of the built-in skins, you can learn how to create custom skins, plus you'llsee major properties you'll use to customize skins as well as a list of required names for skin images you must use for custom skins.
+You can see examples of the built-in skins, you can learn how to create custom skins, plus you'll see major properties you'll use to customize skins as well as a list of required names for skin images you must use for custom skins.

 By default, all controls in the Telerik UI for ASP.NET suite have a polished look and feel, which is consistent across the whole product line.

-All resources (scripts, skins, etc.) are implemented as Embedded WebResources in ASP.NET 3.x\4.x for a very easy and convenient deployment.
+All resources (scripts, skins, etc.) are implemented as Embedded WebResources in ASP.NET 3.5-4.8 for a very easy and convenient deployment.
 The only thing you need to do is drag **RadGrid** from your toolbox onto your web page (no external files will be required) and **RadGrid** will use its default skin.

 Generally, you can change the existing grid skins by setting the **Skin** property to the name of the skin.
 See the sections below for more info.